gsimon75/esp8266_gps_unit/README.md

 requires more efforts to write and to read it as well.

-At quite a number of places the code contains "ugly" things like this, but usually with a good reason. `malloc` is not our friend here, and even if it seems that some bytes can be wasted here and there for code-aesthetics, they might mean an OOM situation when we add the next functionality.
-And it's far better to write a minimalistic code in the first place, then hunt for freeable bytes in older codes when we are OOM later.
+At quite a number of places the code contains "ugly" things like this, but usually with a good reason. `malloc` is not our friend here, and even if it seems that some bytes could be wasted here and there for code-aesthetics, they might mean an OOM situation when we add the next functionality.
+And it's far better to write a minimalistic code in the first place, then to hunt for freeable bytes in older codes when we are OOM later.

 So please read the code with keeping in mind the fact that here the whole heap is below 50k, task stacks are measured in